June 22, 2026

 Satoshi Nakamoto’s first post on P2P Foundation regarding Bitcoin - X

-The majority of the clues we have on Satoshi Nakamoto’s identity today comes from his various online interactions between 2009 and 2010.
+The majority of the clues we have on Satoshi Nakamoto’s identity today come from his various online interactions between 2009 and 2010.
 Nakamoto communicated actively through cryptography mailing lists, private emails with early Bitcoin contributors like Hal Finney, and forum posts on Bitcointalk and P2P Foundation.
 His earliest known activity under this pseudonym was the release of the Bitcoin Whitepaper in October 2008 via the Cryptography Mailing List.

 Satoshi Nakamoto’s email regarding the Bitcoin Whitepaper - Satoshi Nakamoto Institute

-Legendary cryptographer, Hal Finney, was one of the prime suspects for Satoshi Nakamoto, as the first recipient of Bitcoin from Satoshi Nakamoto and having corresponded with Nakamoto frequently via email.
+Legendary cryptographer Hal Finney, was one of the prime suspects for Satoshi Nakamoto, as the first recipient of Bitcoin from Satoshi Nakamoto and having corresponded with Nakamoto frequently via email.
 Despite his ideological alignment with Nakamoto and programming capability, he has always denied the claim up until his death in 2014.

 Hal Finney’s legendary tweet after receiving 10 BTC from Nakamoto - X